The Jordan Museum ... the storyteller of Jordan

 Distributed among these galleries are One-to-One Theaters, thematic exhibitions that complement the chronological exhibition themes.
 These are the main interactive spaces in the museum that communicate Archaeology; Mining; Humans;Nomadism; Writing; Lighting; and Children of Jordan.

 In addition to the permanent galleries there are outdoor and temporary indoor exhibition areas.
 Here, on a rotating basis, the museum will offer the opportunity to explore themes in more depth usingtravellingexhibitions as well as in-house special exhibitions.

 A specially planned space that contributes to our goals of education and learning.
 This is an inviting hands-on area devoted to teaching and learning, where children can express their creativity in projects and performing arts activities inspired by their museum visit.

-An area supporting the physical sustainability of the objects of Jordan’s cultural heritage that combines cutting edge academic knowledge and facilities with practical experience and skills – a conservation centre not just for Jordan, but the region.
+An area supporting the physical sustainability of the objects of Jordan’s cultural heritage that combines cutting edge academic knowledge and facilities with practical experience and skills – a conservation center not just for Jordan, but the region.